 - Whether any certification/training is required or provided to operate that equipment

-After all this is completed, ABL will assign a representative to manage your account with us.
-This person is your main point of contact on a daily basis.
-This representative will need to tour your worksite to insure that he or she truly understands the work environment and the job posting.
-This person will coordinate the recruiting, screening, interviewing and dispatching of any potential employees we may send to your worksite, so it is crucial that they have a complete picture of what will be expected of our employees.
+After all this is completed, ABL will assign a representative to manage the company’s account with us.
+This person is the main point of contact on a daily basis.
+This representative will need to tour the worksite to insure that he or she truly understands the work environment and the job posting.
+This person will coordinate the recruiting, screening, interviewing and dispatching of any potential employees we may send to the worksite, so it is crucial that they have a complete picture of what will be expected of our employees.